cjkfyi/gemify/README.md

 # `gemify`

 > *__not another coding assistant__?*

 ## 🤔

 I'm prototyping a multi-turn conversational extension for VSCode.
 After being fed-up with having to Copy and Paste my code, back-and-forth a million times, for a more current understanding every turn... `gemify` was suddenly born.

+This is in early development, but steadily shaping.
+As of v1.0.1, the backend has been crafted well-enough, attention and effort will be oriented around getting the frontend all caught-up.

 ## 🧰